 People seek novelty.

-Stories can help you say something different while staying on the topic.
+Stories help you say something different while staying on the topic.

 2. Understand your audience